ukgovdatascience/govuk-tech-docs-sphinx-theme/README.md

 ## Licence

 Unless stated otherwise, the codebase is released under the MIT License.
 This covers both the codebase and any sample code in the documentation.
-Additional third-party component licences are stated in the `LICENSE` file.
+Additional third-party component licences are stated in the [`LICENSE`][license] file.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.

 ## Contributing